stufit2002-eng/ChemEagle/README.md

 ## 🤗 Chemical information extraction using [ChemEAGLE.Web](https://app.chemeagle.net/)

 Go to our [ChemEAGLE.Web app demo](https://app.chemeagle.net/) to directly use our tool online!
-(Note: The web demo only supports graphic input now.)
+(Use for both image and PDF input)

 When the input is a multimodal chemical reaction graphic:
 ![visualization](examples/reaction9.png)